North Carolina High School Athletic Association: Awards

+Wells Fargo State Cup

+The Wells Fargo State Cup is awarded to the high school with the best overall sports excellence in each classification.
+The State Cup competition is based on a point system, with schools awarded points for their placings in various sanctioned events.

 Commissioner’s Cup

 Awarded to NCHSAA teams and athletic programs that highlight community service.
 Teams identify a community need, host a service project, and host a service project to meet that need.

 NCHSAA Athlete of the Year

 The NCHSAA Athlete of the Year Award is awarded annually to a nominated male and female high school athlete in North Carolina, who have demonstrated success in multiple different sports.
 Winners of this award earn the Pat Best Memorial Trophy, named after the late Pat Best, who was a former principal at Goldsboro High School and president of the NCHSAA at the time of his death in 1988.

 Hall of Fame

-The North Carolina High School Sports Hall of Fame is the hall of fame for high school athletics in North Carolina.
-It is administered by the NCHSAA and includes athletes, coaches, officials, broadcasters and others who have supported high school athletics in the state.
-The hall was created in 1987 with Bob Jamieson of Greensboro, Leon Brogden of Wilmington, and Dave Harris of Charlotte as charter members.
+The North Carolina High School Athletic Association Hall of Fame, is the hall of fame for high school athletics in North Carolina.
+It is administered by the NCHSAA and includes athletes, coaches, officials, broadcasters and others who have supported high school athletics throughout the state.
+The hall was created in 1987, with Bob Jamieson of Greensboro, Leon Brogden of Wilmington, and Dave Harris of Charlotte as charter members.